 Event What is invalidated?
-Session contained in the ID token expires Session and policy decisions related to the session Client logs out from AM (and session notifications are enabled) Session and policy decisions related to the session
+Session contained in the ID token expires Session and policy decisions related to the session Client logs out from AM (and session notifications are enabled) Session and policy decisions related to the session Session reaches the expiration time specified by SSO Cache Polling Period.
+Session Policy decision reaches the expiration time specified by Policy Cache Polling Period.
+Policy decision

 Event What is invalidated?
-Session reaches the expiration time specified by SSO Cache Polling Period.
-Session Policy decision reaches the expiration time specified by Policy Cache Polling Period.
-Policy decision Administrator makes a change to policy configuration (and policy notifications are enabled) All sessions and all policy decisions
+Administrator makes a change to policy configuration (and policy notifications are enabled) All sessions and all policy decisions

-A Web Agents Documentation that loses connectivity with AM cannot request policy decisions.
-Therefore, the agent denies access to inbound requests that do not have a policy decision cached until the connection is restored(\).
+A Web Agent that loses connectivity with AM cannot request policy decisions.
+Therefore, the agent denies access to inbound requests that do not have a policy decision cached until the connection is restored().